rmistry75/BlackLineAPIJam/Basic/Lab 1 API Design - Create a Reverse Proxy from OpenAPI Spec/README.md

 ![image alt text](./media/image_3.png)

-* Click on the spec from the list to access the OpenAPI spec editor and interactive documentation that lists the backend API details and resources.
+* Click on the "Employee Backend" spec from the list to access the OpenAPI spec editor and interactive documentation that lists the backend API details and resources.

 ![image alt text](./media/image_4.png)